 1.3.
-Methodology for the PM{2.5} Assessment
+Methodology for the PM2.5 Assessment

-This study compiled all available data and information for the main PM2.5 emissions sources in the Tashkent airshed and mapped those sources at a spatial resolution of approximately 1 by 1 km and a temporal resolution of 1 hour.
+formation for the main PM2.5 emissions sources in the Tashkent airshed and mapped those sources at a spatial resolution of approximately 1 by 1 km and a temporal resolution of 1 hour.
 The mapped area, that is, the defined airshed in Figure 8, covered a total of about 2,400 km2 and included the whole urban area of Tashkent and the surrounding areas where emissions sources that might affect air quality in the city are located.
-High-resolution layers with key data (for example, on population, land use, and built-up area) allowed the estimation of emissions for each grid (approximately 1 km2) in the airshed, thus enabling the creation of the first spatially and temporally dynamic emissions map for the Tashkent airshed.
+High-resolution layers with key data (for example, on population, land use, and built-up area) allowed the estimation of emissions for each grid (approximately 1 km2) in the airshed, thus enabling the creation of the first spatially and temporally dynamic emissions map for the